drmext/MonkeyBusiness/README.md

 - DRS requires `music-info-base.xml` copied to the server folder

+## Score Import

+Scores can be [imported](utils/db) from any network

+- DDR

+- IIDX

 ## Web Interface

-- Extract [BounceTrippy](https://github.com/drmext/BounceTrippy/releases) webui to the server folder (DDR only)
+Extract [BounceTrippy](https://github.com/drmext/BounceTrippy/releases) webui to the server folder

+- DDR